0xAX/linux-insides/Booting/linux-bootstrap-1.md

 }
 ```

 Now BIOS has started to work.
-After all initializations and hardware checking, it needs to load operating system.
-BIOS tries to find bootable device which contains boot sector.
-Boot sector is the first sector on device (512 bytes) and contains sequence of `0x55` and `0xaa` at 511 and 512 byte.
+After all initializations and hardware checking, it needs to load the operating system.
+BIOS tries to find a bootable device which contains a boot sector.
+A boot sector is the first sector on the device (512 bytes) and contains a sequence of `0x55` and `0xaa` at 511 and 512 byte.
 For example:

 ```assembly
 [BITS 16]